 It takes good men and good women to make this happen.”

-Congresswoman Grisham said “26,000 women in the USA have registered to learn how to run for political office they wish to “take back” our nation.”
+Congresswoman Grisham said “26,000 women in the USA have registered to learn how to run for political office.
+They wish to take back our nation.”

-No doubt we are at the beginning of a new generation of women running for political office and it will be interesting to see how this changes the face of politics in the USA.
+No doubt we are at the beginning of a new generation of women running for political office, and it will be interesting to see how this changes the face of politics in the USA.

-George RR Martin spoke of his new foundation to encourage youth and women to achieve greater things and to take leadership roles.
+George R.R.
+Martin spoke of his new foundation to encourage youth and women to achieve greater things and to take leadership roles.
 Martin has contributed much time and money to encourage and develop new talent in New Mexico.

 “WHAT WOMAN HAS INSPIRED OR IMPACTED YOUR LIFE THE MOST?”

 Saneh Boothe was ready with an answer.
-The question to the panel of outstanding women, all in the movie industry brought quick answers from three of the panel members.
-“My Mother” said three of them.
-Another said: “My Grandmother”.
+The question to the panel of outstanding women, all in the movie industry, brought quick answers from three of the panel members.
+“My Mother,” said three of them.
+Another said, “My Grandmother.”
 And then Saneh Boothe stunned the audience into attention when she said:

-“Malala was on a school bus and when the terrorists stepped on the bus with a gun, the children screamed.
-All but Malala, she stood up, as if guarding her friends.
-The terrorist said: ‘You girls get off of the bus, or we will kill you.
+“Malala was on a school bus, and when the terrorists stepped on the bus with a gun, the children screamed -- all but Malala.
+She stood up as if guarding her friends.
+The terrorist said: "You girls get off of the bus, or we will kill you.
 Girls don’t go to school in our country.”
-Malala looked directly at them and said: “You are wrong.
+Malala looked directly at them and said, 'You are wrong.
 The Koran doesn’t forbid little girls from going to school or getting an education.
 If anything it teaches that girls are to be respected and given every right to learn!'
 The terrorist shot her in the head, and ran.
-Malala by the grace of God survived, a private helicopter flew in, she was flown to the best hospital in London.
+Malala, by the grace of God, survived.
+A private helicopter flew in, and she was taken to the best hospital in London.
 Today, she speaks throughout the world.
 She says to all people, especially girls.
 ‘You have a right to an education.
 You have a right to go to school.’
 Malala does this in the face of daily threats to her life.
 She is not satisfied to demonstrate or carry a sign or donate to a cause, her very courageous message inspires me, and all women, to be brave enough to face any threat.”
-The room was absolutely stunned into silence, every eye was on Saneh Boothe when she said: “Malala is my inspiration!”
+The room was absolutely stunned into silence, every eye was on Saneh Boothe when she said, “Malala is my inspiration!”